How to Concatenate with a Line Break in Excel

 concatenate with line break simple formula

-Important Note: Once you enter this formula in a cell make sure to apply “Wrap Text” to that cell.
+Important Note: Once you enter this formula in a cell, apply “Wrap Text” to that cell.

-Actually, in this formula, we have combined a total of five values by using an ampersand (&).
-Three cell values and two CHAR functions for line breaks.
-First, we have A2 and then a line break, after that B2 and again a line break, and in the end, C2.
+In this formula, we combined five values using an ampersand (&): three cell values and two CHAR functions for line breaks.
+First, we have A2 and then a line break, then B2 and again a line break, and finally, C2.

 Related Tutorial: Remove Extra Spaces in Excel